 - that they are supported to deliver high quality services and improve those services every day

-For additional information for each of the components, see this diagram.
+For additional information on each of the components, see this diagram.

 Additional QMS Resources

-- Creating the conditions Driver Diagram: This Driver Diagram describes the change theory that will help organisations to create the conditions that will enable a consistent and coordinated approach to managing quality across Health and Care systems
+- Creating the Conditions (CtC) Driver Diagram: This Driver Diagram describes the change theory that will help organisations to create the conditions that will enable a consistent and coordinated approach to managing quality across Health and Care systems

 - CtC activities for Senior Leaders: This resource outlines the associated behaviours and activities ("what does this mean for me") at a Senior leadership level